NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script creates a file with a multi-special_character name
+this script lsist ther third line in the file